 The OMA is more than just the sum of its parts.
-OOH is an adventure of creativity that is underpinned by a collective effort of dedicated staff, smart committees, skilled suppliers and OOH devotees.
+Out of Home (OOH) is an adventure of creativity that is underpinned by a collective effort of dedicated staff, smart committees, skilled suppliers and OOH devotees.

 Our members are our foundation and we are grateful for their expertise and passion for the industry.
 Our progress and achievements in 2022 are thanks to their commitment and input into OMA initiatives that grow the industry.